Antiracism Committee

 Inclusion

-The Antiracism Committee supports a culture of inclusion by: 1) creating a safe space for individuals of all cultures for communicating ideas and issues; 2) including diverse communities/representatives in the conversations of actions that will impact their lives through literature and collaboration; and 3) recognizing intersectional identities and how they impact oppression.
+The Anti-Racism Committee supports a culture of inclusion by: 1) creating a safe space for individuals of all cultures to communicate ideas and issues; 2) including diverse communities/representatives in the conversations of actions that will impact their lives through literature and collaboration; and 3) recognizing intersectional identities and how they impact oppression.

 Proactive Diversification